Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Introduction

-In this paper, we will consider a general model with $\nu$ classes of query and $\nu$ levels of agents.
-Level $i$ agents have the skill to deal with level $i$ and level $i-1$ queries.
-However, the method introduced here can be applied to other policies and settings as well, provided that the state space is manageable.
-A diagram of this model for two levels is shown in Figure \ref{diag2}.
+The matrix $P$ on the right hand side of {\eqref{eq:uniformisation} is the transition matrix of a discrete-time Markov chain, which opens the door to a discrete-time analysis.
+Uniformisation can be incorporated into a Markov decision process by letting the entries of $P$ depend on state-dependent actions.
+While this approach can be effective for many problems, it is not the most efficient approach for our problem.
+Observe the Markov chain with transition matrix $P$ frequently has states with a high probability of `self-transition' back to the same state.
+Putting that together with the above observation that, in our setting, decisions are required only at certain transition points, applying uniformisation would introduce a large number of redundant decision points, significantly increasing the computational burden.
+Since our goal is to develop an optimal policy that is robust, scalable, and computationally practical for a real-world call centre with multi-level agent hierarchies, we decided not to employ uniformisation.

-The type of policy we look at is a reservation policy.
-Under this policy, if there is an arrival of a level $i-1$ caller, we first try to assign that call to a level $i-1$ agent and if they all are busy, we check the number of level $i$ agents available, if there are at least $n_i$ agents available at level $i$, we assign the call to one of the available level $i$ agents, otherwise the caller has to wait in the queue.
+The approach that we discuss below is related to the framework presented in \textcite[Sections 10.5 and 10.6]{kulkarni2014modeling}.
+Kulkarni discussed semi-Markov decision processes (SMDPs), where decisions are made at transition epochs occurring at random times, and the system evolves according to continuous-time dynamics between transitions.
+Our model is Markovian, but this approach still works.

-When there is a service by a level $i$ agent, the level $i$ agent who becomes available will first look for level $i$ calls and answer them in first-come-first-served (FCFS) order, and if no level level $i$ calls are in waiting but level $i-1$ calls are in waiting, then they will take the first level $i-1$ call in the queue if the number of level $i$ agents available is at least $n_i$.
-This implies that FCFS is followed across the same level of calls but not across all levels.
+We first analyse \begin{enumerate} \item the discrete-time jump chain embedded in the continuous time process over a fixed finite number of transitions and \item an approximating continuous-time Markov decision process over an infinite horizon with discounting. \end{enumerate} For the first model, we make use of backward induction using Bellman's equation to characterise the value function and derive an optimal policy.
+In doing this, we have ignored the variability in the sojourn times that occurs in the original continuous-time model.
+A key question that remains is how to match the bound on the number of transitions in the discrete-time model to a finite-horizon analysis in continuous time.

-The objective is to find the optimal value of the number of agents to be reserved at each level for a given set of parameters and the initial state of the system so that the expected number of call abandonments is minimised during some future time interval.
+Our analysis of the second model is necessarily stationary.
+However, again we can expect to gain insight into the structure of policies that are optimal for the original model.

-We model the system as a continuous-time Markov chain (CTMC), assuming that the calls are arriving according to a Poisson process, and the service and abandonment times are exponentially distributed.
-The method we will use here was introduced in \textcite{chiera_what_2002}.
+Based on the hierarchical structure of our industry partner's centre, we first consider a model with $\nu$ classes of query and $\nu$ levels of agents, where level $i$ agents have the skills to deal with level $i$ and level $i-1$ queries.
+We work with this model in Sections \ref{General}, \ref{ch:res}, and \ref{ab4}.